klupsky/klupsky/README.md

 ### 👀 Hey, i am katharina!

-i am an open minded, creative junior frontend web developer with a graphic design background and i am based in vienna, austria.
+i am an open minded, creative frontend web developer with a graphic design background and i am based in vienna, austria.
 <br/>

 - 👩🏻‍💻 I like to code